Skip to main content

 In my current role as Director of Operations of Ballard Ambulance, I utilize my leadership skills and oversee all aspects of our agency.
 I have a proven track record of implementing innovative solutions to address the evolving needs of our industry.

 I am currently serving as the President of the Washington Ambulance Association, where I have collaborated with industry leaders and the legislature to advocate for changes that benefit EMS.
+I also am the Vice Chair of the State Association Forum committee with the AAA, this role has allowed me to become active with the AAA and host sessions at the national and SALE conferences.

 As the Region 5 Director, I will leverage my experience and passion for EMS to advocate for our region’s needs at the national level.
 I will work to promote best practices, support legislative initiatives that strengthen our profession, and ensure that the AAA continues to be a leading voice in advancing EMS.